-Native Gardens - Installed in the late 1990s by the SMC Botany Department.
-Maintained by SW volunteers.
-Includes only California natives (not only drought tolerant, but native).
+Native Gardens - Installed in the late 1990s by the SMC Botany Department, maintained by student volunteers, the garden includes only California natives (not only drought tolerant).
 Supports local wildlife, requires little maintenance and hardly any water.
-Some plants are endangered and all plants have benefits to the local ecosystem like being feeding local bees, being fire resistant, etc. Organic design fosters an appreciation of the "wild".
+Some plants are endangered and all plants have benefits to the local ecosystem like attracting local bees and beneficial insects, being fire resistant, etc.

 Solar panels -